Jeopardy! (franchise): Television

 Jeopardy! originated as an American television series on March 30, 1964.
 In its original daytime format, it ran until 1975 on NBC, then was revived by the same network for a 21-week run (with a slightly different format) from 1978 to 1979.
 Art Fleming hosted the program during its entire run on NBC.
 The current version of Jeopardy! debuted in first-run syndication in September 1984 with Alex Trebek as the second host, and officially as of December 15, 2023, Ken Jennings as the show's fifth host.
 It followed the same basic format as the NBC version, with larger prize money and a futuristic set.

 With the exception of a 39-episode block of weekly shows placed into syndication near the end of the first NBC run in 1974 and 1975, Jeopardy! has aired its first-run episodes five days a week throughout its existence.

 Various international versions have been produced for countries other than the United States.
-With the exception of the Australian, British, Italian, and Japanese versions, all of these began during the current syndicated run in the U.S.
+With the exception of the Australian, British, Italian, Japanese, and South Korean versions, all of these began during the current syndicated run in the U.S.

 Books

 In 1990, host Alex Trebek co-authored The Jeopardy!
 Book along with Peter Barsocchini, which included boards from some of their past tournament games as well as boards specializing in some of the show's various categories.
 Also included are behind-the-scenes photos of how the show is produced, including writing the game material.
 (Trebek also voiced the audiobook, which featured the "behind the scenes" material on tape one, and audio versions of select games from the book on tape two.)
-Its sequel The Jeopardy!
+Its sequel is The Jeopardy!
 Challenge, also co-authored by Trebek, along with Griffin, included boards from their past tournament games, and was published in 1992.

 In 2000, the show's writers released 4 volumes of quiz books titled Jeopardy!: What is Quiz Book 1–4?, each featuring more than 300 pages worth of Jeopardy! boards from Seasons 14–17.

 In 2004, Barnes & Noble published This is Jeopardy!: Celebrating America's Favorite Quiz Show, in honor of the show's 20th anniversary.
 Written by Ray Richmond, it featured selected Final Jeopardy! answers and questions from each of the show's first 20 seasons, plus trivia and other notable facts about the show.
 The book was released prior to Ken Jennings' run on the show.